 Express Gratitude for the Interview

-Just as it’s important to know what to do when it comes to job interviews, it’s as critical that you know what not to do.
+Just as it’s important to know what to do when it comes to job interviews for open healthcare roles, it’s as critical that you know what not to do.
 With that in mind, here are 12 job interview don’ts.

 Don’t Try to Just “Wing It”